 Table S3.1.
 Samples analysed or evaluated in this study.
 Productive means whether processing yielded a sufficient palynomorph concentration for further interpretation.

-3.2 Cottessen (B62D1181)
+3.2 Cottessen (ETB-03)

 From the cored section of the Cottessen Borehole twelve samples were processed and analysed for palynology.
-Only five of these yielded discernible palynomorphs (Figure X.1).
+Only five of these yielded discernible palynomorphs (Figure S3.1).
 For these, the preservation and richness were quite poor, yet the maturity as indicated by the spore colouration index of Fisher (1981) was substantially lower than at KSL-02 (i.e., 7.5 corresponding to a %R0 of 0.8).

 Sample 28.5 m (CO)